 In our Northern Hemispheres skies, the Pleiades cluster is associated with the winter season.
 It’s easy to imagine this misty patch of icy-blue suns as hoarfrost clinging to the dome of night.
 Frosty November is often called the month of the Pleiades, because it’s at this time that the Pleiades shine from dusk until dawn.
 But you can see the Pleiades cluster in the evening sky well into April.

 Legend of the Lost Pleiad.
-Most people see 6, not 7, Pleiades stars in a dark country sky.
+Most people see six, not seven, Pleiades stars in a dark country sky.

 Moreover, Burnham suggested that the “lost Pleiad” may have basis in fact.
-After all, modern astronomy has found that the 7th brightest Pleiades star – Pleione – is a complicated and hard-to-understand “shell star” that goes through numerous permutations.
+After all, modern astronomy has found that the seventh-brightest Pleiades star – Pleione – is a complicated and hard-to-understand “shell star” that goes through numerous permutations.
 These changes cause this star to vary in brightness.

 Plus people with exceptional eyesight have been known to see many more stars in the Pleiades cluster.
 Claims go up as high as 20 stars.
 Agnes Clerke, an astronomer and writer in the late 1800s, reported that Michael Maestlin, the mentor of Johannes Kepler, mapped out 11 Pleiades stars before the invention of the telescope.

-To see more than 6 or 7 Pleaides stars, you must have very good eyesight (or a pair of binoculars).
+To see more than six or seven Pleiades stars, you must have very good eyesight (or a pair of binoculars).
 And you must be willing to spend time under a dark, moonless sky.
-Stephen O’Meara, a dark-sky connoisseur, claims that eyes dark-adapted for 30 minutes are 6 times more sensitive to light than eyes dark-adapted for 15 minutes.
+Stephen O’Meara, a dark-sky connoisseur, claims that eyes dark-adapted for 30 minutes are six times more sensitive to light than eyes dark-adapted for 15 minutes.
 The surest way to see additional Pleiades stars is to look at this cluster through binoculars or low power in a telescope.

 Pleiades as calendar, in history and in modern science.
 Historically, the Pleiades have served as a calendar for many civilizations.
-The Greek name “Pleiades” probably means “to sail.”
-In the ancient Mediterranean world, the day that the Pleaides cluster first appeared in the morning sky before sunrise announced the opening of the navigation season.
+The Greek name “Pleiades” probably comes from a word meaning “to sail.”
+In the ancient Mediterranean world, the day that the Pleiades cluster first appeared in the morning sky before sunrise announced the opening of the navigation season.

 On a lighter note, the Zuni of New Mexico call the Pleiades the “Seed Stars,” because this cluster’s disappearance in the evening sky every spring signals the seed-planting season.